Police officer tries to stop ram-raid

 Video

-A policeman has been injured after intervening in a ram-raid on a jeweller in Birmingham.

-Up to five men used a white flat-bed lorry to smash the Cape Hill shop's front window, before smashing display cabinets while members of staff hid in the back of the shop.
+The gang used a flat-bed lorry to smash the front window of a jeweller in Birmingham.

-The robbers made off in a waiting black Audi saloon car that headed onto Claremont Road.

 -